zan-xhipe/rest/README.md

 The ```request-hook``` allows gives you access to most parts of the request before it is made.
 It puts the request in the ```request``` table.  ```request.path``` contains the path, ```request.data``` contains the post body, ```request.queries``` is a table containing the query parameters, and ```request.headers``` is a table containing the headers.
 This hooks runs after parameter replacement.

 There are two helper functions already loaded in the lua environment ```json.decode``` and ```json.encode``` to make it easier to interact with json responses.
-Each hook runs in an isolated lua environment, though this may change later.
+All the lua hooks run in the same lua environment so if you can access previous hooks variables, however if the hook doesn't run then its data isn't populated.
+If the hook is an empty string it will not run so to run a hook without doing anything pass it ```';'```.

 # Storing Settings
 Various settings can be stored for each service you want to use.
 Settings can be set per path, per path access with a particular method, or per alias.
 By default settings apply to the current service.